 So will 2018 remotely seem like 2014?

-Rather than consumers connecting to whatever content they wanted over their broadband connection, the consumer may want to come to be “the receptacle for the content material the ISP wants to make available,” said Christopher Terry, a professor of media regulation and ethics at University of Minnesota’s Hubbard School of Journalism and Mass Communication.
-“To suppose they’re now not going to attempt to repackage matters, it’s just no longer logical.”
+Rather than consumers connecting to whatever content they wanted over their broadband connection, the consumer may wish to come to be “the receptacle for the content material the ISP wants to make available,” said Christopher Terry, a professor of media regulation and ethics at the University of Minnesota’s Hubbard School of Journalism and Mass Communication.
+“To suppose they’re now not going to attempt to repackage matters is no longer logical.”